Permaculture Courses-Whats the Difference

 Permaculture Design Course (PDC)

-There are pros and cons to each type of course: many students cite the learning environment and networking of an intensive 12 day course as a highlight, for others being able to complete a course around family and work either over a longer period or online is the only way that they can do a PDC.
-Some complete a course online and then an immersive course or vice versa.
-Completing more than one Permaculture Design Course can be very beneficial as teachers have different focus and new learning will occur.
+Many students cite the learning environment and networking of an intensive 12 day course as a highlight, for others being able to complete a course over a longer period or online is the only way that they can do a PDC.
+Completing more than one PDC can be beneficial as teachers have different focus and new learning will occur.
 Some teachers offer a discount if you have already completed a PDC.

 A Diploma of Permaculture is fully accredited by the AQTF (Australian Quality Training Framework) under the AQF (Australian Qualifications Framework).
 The Diploma is recognised nationally and in New Zealand, Canada, UK and most Asia-Pacific, African and Latin American countries .
 It is based on units of competency.
 Clearly defined knowledge and skills requirements are assessed throughout the course.